 In November 1995 the Brazilian, ayahuasca-using religion União do Vegetal (UDV) stepped out of the shadows with a grand conference, the "International Conference of Hoasca Studies".
-One of the aims of this conference was to present the results of research on UDV
+One of the aims of this conference was to present the results of research on UDV members from the Amazonian city of Manaus in 1993 carried out by the interdisciplinary,

-1 This is the revised and updated version of an article originally written in 1998 and published in Portuguese in 2002 (see BALZER 2002).
-The article is based on two seasons of field work (1994, 1995-1996) in Brazilian cities and the Amazon region.
+^{} This is the revised and updated version of an article originally written in 1998 and published in Portuguese in 2002 (see BALZER 2002).
+The article is based on rituals observed in Berlin and two seasons of field work (1994, 1995-1996) in Brazilian cities and the Amazon region.
 I would like to acknowledge the support of my mother Doris Balzer and the critiques of Thomas G. Kirsch, Viola Hörbst and Birgit Uenze and express my sincere gratitude to all the individuals and groups in Manaus, Maceió, Rio de Janeiro and Rio Branco, who welcomed me so heartily.